primiano/perfetto-docs/docs/concepts/config.md

 (see [reference docs](/docs/reference/trace-config-proto.autogen))

-When using this mode pass the `--txt` flag to `perfetto` to indicate the config should be intepreted as a PBTX file:
+When using this mode pass the `--txt` flag to `perfetto` to indicate the config should be interpreted as a PBTX file:

 ```bash
 perfetto -c /path/to/config.pbtx --txt -o trace_file.pftrace